mackelab/CorBinian/README.md

 ### specific heat analysis

-Functions for computing/estimating the variance of log probabilities and related specific heat capacity from multivariate binary distributions.
+This repository also provides functions for computing/estimating the variance of log probabilities and related specific heat capacity from multivariate binary distributions.

 ## Usage

 To get started, change base_dir.m to the name of the directory that the code is sitting in, run startup.m to set the path, and run one of the demo-files in the demo-folder.

-**We are in the process of integrating new functions for 'K-pairwise' and 'flat' maximum entropy models (found in /K_pairwise and /flat_models) into the codebase.
+**We are in the process of integrating new functions for 'K-pairwise' and 'flat'/'K-synchronous' maximum entropy models into the codebase.
 Pleas note that until this is completed, there may be some compatibility issues.**
 A stable version of many of the spike-train analyses featured here can also be found at [bitbucket.org/mackelab/pop_spike/](https://bitbucket.org/mackelab/pop_spike/src)

 Much of this code was developed in collaboration with---or even by--- the co-authors on the various manuscript.
 Feel free to use the code, but please acknowledge the source and paper appropriately if you are using it for a publication.